UU-Hydro/RiverScape/sources/cost_evaluation.md

-# Evaluation of implementation costs
+# Evaluating the implementation costs

 ## Overview